prettier/prettier/README.md

 - `--no-semi` (`semi: false`)
 - `--yield-star-spacing` (`yieldStarSpacing: true`)
 - `--trailing-comma none` (`trailingComma: "none"`)
+- and possibly `--no-align-ternary-lines` (`alignTernaryLines: false`) - see [./docs/options.md](./docs/options.md) for some more info

-Note that this tool does _not_ follow any of the other [standard js](https://standardjs.com/) rules.
-It is recommended to use this tool together with eslint, in some form, to archive correct formatting according to [standard js](https://standardjs.com/).
+Note that this tool does **not** follow any of the other ["Standard JS"](https://standardjs.com/) rules.
+It is recommended to use this tool together with eslint, in some form, to archive correct formatting according to ["Standard JS"](https://standardjs.com/).

-Any known conflicts with [standard js](https://standardjs.com/) will be tracked in [open issues with the `conflict-with-standard` tag](https://github.com/brodybits/prettierx/issues?q=is%3Aissue+label%3Aconflict-with-standard+is%3Aopen).
+Any known conflicts with ["Standard JS"](https://standardjs.com/) will be tracked in [open issues with the `conflict-with-standard` tag](https://github.com/brodybits/prettierx/issues?q=is%3Aissue+label%3Aconflict-with-standard+is%3Aopen).

-## other recommended settings
+## recommended options

 - `--arrow-parens avoid` (`arrowParens: "avoid"`), especially in combination with `--paren-spacing` (`parenSpacing: true`).